differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-ssh.md

 port 22.
 The second command uses SSH to connect.
 It turns off strict host key checking (because the host key will keep changing), and disables the `known_hosts` file by directing it to `/dev/null`.

-Note: The server completely disables authentication by using `no_auth_needed`.
+Note: The server completely disables authentication by using `no_auth_needed` (supported since OTP-25.1).
 The [next blog post]({% post_url 2022/2022-12-22-erlang-cluster-k8s-ssh-pubkey %}) will talk about how to enable public key authentication; we'll fix it then.